 How to Offset Private Jet Ownership Expenses With Charter Income

-For travelers that only need to fly privately a few times a year it seldom makes sense to own a private jet.
-If you need to fly only a handful of times by private jet, the many options for “on demand” private jet charter available today are perfect for you.
-Still, there are those individuals and businesses who need to fly so frequently that only owning a private plane will do.
+For travelers that only need to fly privately a few times a year, it seldom makes sense to own a private jet.
+If you need to fly only a handful of times by private jet, the many options for “on-demand” private jet charter available today are perfect for you.
+Still, some individuals and businesses need to fly so frequently that only owning a private plane will do.

 There are the additional costs that come with owning your own aircraft, such as hangar fees, routine maintenance, crew training and certification, salary and benefits for flight crews and maintenance technicians, insurance, inspection fees, and a host of other expenses required to keep your aircraft operating in compliance and maintained at peak performance.